Telehealth Psychotherapy in Michigan

 Many who come to me with these concerns have been diagnosed with mental health conditions, and have never been able to explore how their relational environment is significantly impacting their symptoms.
 Even after they have moved on from that relationship, they may still struggle.

-I help clients create a new “relational framework” of understanding, through education stemming from cutting-edge research and clinical work focused on helping individuals experiencing the side effects of the full spectrum of “antagonistic” relationships—ranging from emotional immaturity to narcissism.
 From there, I work to grow acceptance of their situation, and empower clients to make authentic decisions about their lives, based on their own values and unique circumstances.
 I help them reconnect to the selves they may feel they have lost, and integrate that with everything they have learned to move forward emotionally.

 In other words, the goal is to move beyond surviving, to thriving.

+Dr. Premo is private pay and out-of-network with all insurance companies.
+She can provide documentation for you to try and seek reimbursement if you have these benefits.
 Please reach out for more information or guidance on learning more about out-of network benefits.